 Duane J. Ruggier II, an equity member with the law firm of Pullin, Fowler & Flanagan PLLC, practices extensively in the areas of corporate defense, insurance defense, and defense of governmental entities.
-Mr. Ruggier is a member of the West Virginia, American, and Kanawha County Bar Associations, the First Baptist Church of Hurricane, and the Defense Trial Counsel.
+Mr. Ruggier is a member of the West Virginia, American, and Kanawha County Bar Associations, and the Defense Trial Counsel.

 Mr. Ruggier focuses his practice on the defense of governmental entities and corporations.
 He is a recognized expert in the field of Governmental Defense and is a frequent lecturer on the topic.
 He has represented numerous governmental entities and their employees throughout his years of practice and has taken many cases to successful jury verdicts in both State and Federal Court.
 This representation has included the defense of hundreds of West Virginia Municipalities, Counties, and the State of West Virginia.

 Mr. Ruggier thoroughly enjoys the practice of law and the competitive aspect of litigation.
-He has maintained an extremely successful trial record winning over 93% of his many jury trials.
-Additionally, Mr. Ruggier has had several significant appellate decisions including the Botkins v.
-City of St. Albans case which is the preeminent excessive force decision in the State of West Virginia and the Flowers v.
-Max Specialty decision which upheld the application of the limited assault and battery coverage in an insurance policy, thereby saving his client almost $1,000,000.
+He has maintained an extremely successful trial record and has had several significant appellate decisions including the Botkins v.
+City of St. Albans case, which is the preeminent excessive force decision in the State of West Virginia, and the Flowers v.
+Max Specialty decision, which upheld the application of the limited assault and battery coverage in an insurance policy, thereby saving his client almost $1,000,000.

 Mr. Ruggier is a 1989 graduate of Hurricane High School where he played on the Basketball, Soccer, and Tennis teams.
 He earned a B.A.
 Degree in Political Science from Marshall University in 1995 and was admitted into the Political Science Honor Society Pi Sigma Alpha while there.
 He was also a recipient of the Frasure-Singleton Legislative Internship Award while at Marshall University.
 Mr. Ruggier then continued his education at the West Virginia University College of Law where he obtained a Juris Doctor degree in 1998.
 While attending the College of Law, Mr. Ruggier served on the Board of Governors of the Lugar Trial Association.
 He became a law clerk at PF&F after his second year of law school.
 During that summer, he was offered and accepted an associate position at the Firm.
 Upon graduation from the WVU College of Law, Mr. Ruggier took and passed the bar exam on his first attempt and began his practice with PF&F.